FuriousKidD/WebServer/README.md

 - `Durban.html` — Static HTML file for Durban page
 - `CapeWithImage.html` — Static HTML with embedded images
 - `Africa.jpg` — Image file served as binary content
-- `runServer.bat` — Batch script to compile and start the server
+- `build.bat` — Batch script to compile and start the server

 ## Implementation Details
 - Uses `ServerSocket` to listen for connections on port 4321.